doingandlearning/graphcore-python/GoingDeeper/Slides/05-numpy-techniques/slides.md

 Notes:
 - For multidimensional arrays, the default axis of partitioning is 0
 - There's also a sort() instance method, sorts in-place
+- There's also a sort() instance method, sorts in-place

 ---